Adityaraj042003/ecommerce-customer-behavior-analysis/README.md

 Created a Revenue column using:
 Revenue = Unit Price × Quantity

-Applied IQR (Interquartile Range) method in Python to detect and remove outliers from order value distribution.

 These steps ensured the dataset was clean and ready for reliable analysis.

 ---